 MCC-Longview overlooks Longview Lake in Lee's Summit and is on land donated to MCC by the family of R.A.
 Long, a pioneer lumberman.
-The campus's seven buildings include an exceptional Recreational Center and one that houses the college's nationally prominent automotive technology program.
-In 2001, MCC-Longview became the first community college to achieve Time magazine/Princeton Review's College of the Year honors.
+The campus includes an exceptional Recreational Center and a nationally prominent automotive technology program.
+MCC-Longview was the first community college to achieve Time magazine/ Princeton Review's College of the Year honors.

 MCC-Maple Woods in the Northland gets its name from a nearby stand of sugar maple trees.
-The campus includes buildings for the veterinary technology program and a Human Services Center, which provides housing for area human services agencies as well as the college's child care and fitness center.
-The new Sports Training Center (STC) offers sports teams and individuals the chance to train inside year-round.
+The campus includes an outstanding veterinary technology program, GIS program, and a Human Services Center, which provides housing for area human services agencies as well as the campus's child care and fitness center.
+The Sports Training Center (STC) offers sports teams and individuals the chance to train inside year-round.

 Located near Penn Valley Park, MCC-Penn Valley is a huge enclosed campus that includes the Francis Child Development Institute and the Anna and Kemper Carter Center for Visual Arts and Imaging Technology.
-The campus is home to nearly a dozen health care career programs.
+South of the main campus buildings is the Health Science Institute, a state-of-the-art facility that holds more than a dozen health care programs and unique simulation suites.

-Rapidly growing enrollment at MCC-Blue River has brought recent expansion of its main campus at Independence.
-MCC-Blue River serves Eastern Jackson County with quality transfer programs and a unique Public Safety Institute that houses Police and Fire Academies and EMT training.
+MCC-Blue River is MCC's fastest growing campus.
+It serves Eastern Jackson County with quality transfer programs and a unique Public Safety Institute that houses Police and Fire Academies and EMT training.

-The MCC-Business & Technology building now includes all of the former Kansas City Merchandise Mart.
-A long list of technical programs puts MCC-Business & Technology at the cutting edge of today's technical world.
-With its latest expansion, MCC-Business & Technology now offers a 56,500 square foot meeting and exhibit hall.
+The MCC-Business & Technology is home to a long list of technical programs that puts MCC at the cutting edge of today's technical world.
+The campus includes a 56,500 square foot meeting and exhibit hall.